python/peps/pep-06XX-immortal-objects.rst

 Benefits
 --------

-Most notably, the cases desribed in the two examples above stand to benefit greatly from immortal objects.
+Most notably, the cases described in the two examples above stand to benefit greatly from immortal objects.
 Projects using pre-fork can drop their workarounds.
 For the per-interpreter GIL project, immortal objects greatly simplifies the solution for existing static